 “Do you mean by labouring men, men who have no land?” — “A man who has no land; who goes out with his spade or pitchfork on his shoulder, and hires for employment.”1

 In the 1850s in Coolkeragh, a rural townland in County Kerry, Ireland, there were two men named Philip Stack.
 Born just two or three years apart, they lived on adjacent properties for most of their lives.
 But their lives were very different because one Philip Stack was a laborer, and one Philip Stack was a farmer.
-These two occupations, commonly found in Irish birth, marriage, and death records, sound similar, but the difference between them could affect the family for generations.
+These two occupations, commonly found in Irish birth, marriage, and death records, sound similar, but the difference between them could impact the family for generations.

 Landlords and their agents deployed an extortionate lease system called “rack-rent,” which further constrained Irish renters.
 Any rise in the market price of crops or visible improvements made by the tenants to their land and homes would result in a rent increase.
 “Rents were assessed on the house as well as the land, that there was door rent, window rent, hearth rent, rent on each room and outhouse, and that any improvement no matter how small was seized upon as an excuse for further rent.”4

+In theory, farmers were people who farmed their own land, while laborers were farmers for hire, working on the land of others.
 The terms “farmer” and “laborer” take on different meanings in 19th century Ireland than in many other places, because the rental system meant that neither farmers nor agricultural laborers owned land.
 Most farmers in 19th century rural Ireland barely eked out a living, but they had a better chance of survival than laborers, primarily because they had longer leases with better terms — and because they had longer leases, they tended to rent larger farms that they could take years to improve.

 Some Irish farmers had leases for the “length of lives,” usually the lives of three people named in the lease, and the lease would expire at the death of the last person.
 People might include their youngest child as one of the named people to extend the length of the lease, or the youngest member of the royal family, if one assumed that royalty had a better chance of making it to old age than one’s own children.
 Another common lease type was for the length of a single named life plus 21 years, which meant the lease was valid for 21 years after the death of the named person (often the head of the family), allowing his children to renegotiate the lease some years after his death.
 Less generous leases were for one named life or 21 years, whichever was longer.